-The best glue to use in applying iron-on patches is fabric glue.
+The best glue to use in applying iron-on patches is fabric glue for patches.

 Fabric glue (also called fabric adhesive) is a glue that, depending on the formula, permanently or temporarily adheres to fabric to other fabrics.
 It can also be used to fasten trims, beads, lace, and other embellishments to materials.

 Iron-on patches offer a fantastic way to personalize your clothing and accessories without hassle.
 Their simple application process and the range of fabrics they adhere well to make them a versatile choice for creative expression.
 So, explore your artistic side by experimenting with iron-on patches to make your style your own.